harelba/q/mkdocs/docs/index.md

 Column name detection is supported for JOIN scenarios as well.
 Just specify `-H` in the command line and make sure that the source files contain the header rows.

 ## Implementation
 The current implementation is written in Python using an in-memory database, in order to prevent the need for external dependencies.
 The implementation itself supports SELECT statements, including JOINs (Subqueries are supported only in the WHERE clause for now).
-If you want to do further analysis on the data, you can use the `--save-to-db` option to write the resulting tables to an sqlite database file, and then use `seqlite3` in order to perform queries on the data separately from q itself.
+If you want to do further analysis on the data, you can use the `--save-db-to-disk` option to write the resulting tables to an sqlite database file, and then use `seqlite3` in order to perform queries on the data separately from q itself.

 Please note that there is currently no checks and bounds on data size - It's up to the user to make sure things don't get too big.

-Please make sure to read the limitations section as well.
+Please make sure to read the [limitations](#limitations) section as well.

 ## Development

 ### Tests
-The code includes a test suite runnable through test/test-all.
+The code includes a test suite runnable through `test/test-all`.
 If you're planning on sending a pull request, I'd appreciate if you could make sure that it doesn't fail.

+## Limitations
+Here's the list of known limitations.
+Please contact me if you have a use case that needs any of those missing capabilities.

+* `FROM <subquery>` is not supported
+* Common Table Expressions (CTE) are not supported
+* Spaces in file names are not supported.
+Use stdin for piping the data into q, or rename the file
+* Some rare cases of subqueries are not supported yet.

 ## Rationale
 Have you ever stared at a text file on the screen, hoping it would have been a database so you could ask anything you want about it?
 I had that feeling many times, and I've finally understood that it's not the database that I want.
 It's the language - SQL.